mostafa-drz/spotify-companion/docs/PRODUCT_PLAN.md

-# 🎵 Playlist Companion — Product Plan
+# 🎵 nowtune.ai — Product Plan

 ## 📋 Overview
-Playlist Companion is a minimal web application that enhances users' music listening experience by providing educational insights about their Spotify playlist tracks.
-Users can connect their Spotify account, select a playlist, and receive AI-generated educational blurbs about each track.
+nowtune.ai is a minimal web application that enhances users' music listening experience by providing educational insights about their Spotify playlist tracks.
+Users can connect their Spotify account and receive AI-generated educational intros about the track currently playing on their Spotify device.

 ## 🎯 Product Vision
-Create a seamless, educational experience that helps users discover the rich history and context behind their favorite music.
+nowtune.ai creates a seamless, educational experience that helps users discover the rich history and context behind their favorite music.
 The app focuses on being:
 - **Educational**: Provide meaningful insights about music
 - **Fun**: Make learning about music engaging and enjoyable
 - **Fast**: Quick, 1-minute blurbs that don't interrupt the listening experience
-- **Integrated**: Works directly with users' existing Spotify playlists
+- **Integrated**: Seamlessly enhances the experience of whatever is currently playing on Spotify

 ## 🚀 v0.1 MVP Objectives
 1. **User Authentication**